SEAPUNK/recaller/README.md

 handling retries
 ---

-You can intercept each retry attempt, by providing a middleware function. in `opts.onretry`.
+You can intercept each retry attempt, by providing a middleware function in `opts.onretry`.

 ```js
 import recaller from 'recaller'